2008–09 Heart of Midlothian F.C. season

-Overview
+Season Overview

 Hearts began the campaign with a new manager, Csaba László, at the helm.
-In Laszlo's first game in charge Hearts drew 1–1 with Northern Irish side Glentoran (losing 6–5 on penalties.)
-Two days later Hearts travelled to Dunfermline where they lost 1–0.
-On the same day Hearts set out on their 10-day pre-season tour of Germany.

-League campaign

 The club began the season with a home win against Motherwell and had a good run in the early stages of the campaign, climbing as high as second in the table in late September.
 The good start looked under threat when it was revealed that players wages had not been paid, although the problem was blamed on a "technical hitch" with wages to be paid on Friday 26 September.
 However, in April 2009 the club was able to announce a £6 million reduction in their debt level.